gammasoft71/xtd/docs/c++.md

 ## Libraries dependency

-xtd.forms is currently in development mode and the only [xtd.form.native.wxwidgets](../xtd.forms.native.wxwidgets) backend supported is [wxWidgets](https://www.wxwidgets.org/).
+xtd.forms is currently in development mode and the only [xtd.form.native.wxwidgets](../xtd.forms.native.wxwidgets) backend is supported.
-See [wxWidgets downloads](https://www.wxwidgets.org/downloads/) for your system.
+See [wxWidgets downloads](https://www.wxwidgets.org/downloads/) to install [wxWidgets](https://www.wxwidgets.org/)  on your system.

 In the future xtd.forms will use win32 api on Windows, cocoa on macOS and gtk+ 3 on linux.
 Other backend like qt will be ported too.